FNB Stadium: Stadium design

 The outside of the stadium is designed to have the appearance of an African pot; the cladding on the outside is a mosaic of fire and earthen colours with a ring of lights running around the bottom of the structure, simulating fire underneath the pot.
 No spectator is seated more than 100 metres (330 ft) from the field, and there are no restricted views in the stadium.

 The stands in the FNB Stadium are articulated by ten black vertical lines; nine are aligned geographically with the nine other stadiums involved in the 2010 World Cup.
-Because 9 is considered to be an unlucky number in South African traditional culture, a tenth line was added.
-This tenth line is aimed at Berlin's Olympic Stadium, which hosted the previous World Cup final in 2006.
+Because nine is considered to be an unlucky number in South African traditional culture, a tenth line was added.
+This 10th line is aimed at Berlin's Olympic Stadium, which hosted the previous World Cup final in 2006.
 This represents the road to the final and it is hoped that after the World Cup, each goal scored at the stadium will be placed in pre-cast concrete panels on a podium so that the full history of the tournament's scores can be seen for years to come.

 Before the upgrade

-Before the upgrade, the stadium had a capacity of 40,000.
 The newly reconstructed stadium retains part of the original structure's west upper tier, although this and the entire lower tier were rebuilt to improve sightlines.
 The lower tier was completely reconstructed and divided into two segments which enabled the creation of a new lower concourse (the lower embankment concourse) linked to the existing ground level concourse.